fetinin/blog/content/posts/Safe git force push.md

 ---
 You've likely been in this situation before.
 You make some minor code fixes, do `git commit --ammend` to add them to the current commit, and do `git push --force`.
 Then, you happily open pull request and see that you've deleted you're colleagues commit.😩

 This doesn't happen so often, but when it does, that's a bummer.
-Solution is simple.This doesn't happen so often, but when it does, that's a bummer.
 Solution is simple.

 ~~git push --force~~

 Don't use force push, use `--force-with-lease` instead!
 ```bash
 git push --force-with-lease